Open and Receiver In Canal RIC Hearing Aids (Open / RIC)

 Advantages of Open / Receiver In Canal (RIC) Hearing Aids

-Improved Amplification of High Pitched Sounds - high frequency sounds are often some of the first to suffer when a user is experiencing the initial symptoms of hearing loss.
+- Improved Amplification of High-Pitched Sounds - High-frequency sounds are often some of the first to suffer when a user is experiencing the initial symptoms of hearing loss.
 Open / RIC hearing aids are particularly effective at amplifying these sounds making them an excellent choice for people with early onset or mild to moderate hearing loss.
-Although there are also a number of Open / Receiver In Canal (RIC) hearing aids that have been designed specifically for those with more severe hearing loss.

 Disadvantages of Open / Receiver In Canal (RIC) Hearing Aids